computexpresslink/libcxlmi/README.md

-targets can be armed with the respective helper: `DEFINE_CXLMI_TUNNEL_SWITCH()`, which needs the port number to be passed, `DEFINE_CXLMI_TUNNEL_MLD()` which needs the LD id and `DEFINE_CXLMI_TUNNEL_SWITCH_MLD()`, which needs both for the respective inner and outter tunnels as arguments.
+targets can be armed with the respective helper: `DEFINE_CXLMI_TUNNEL_SWITCH()`, which needs the port number to be passed, `DEFINE_CXLMI_TUNNEL_MLD()` which needs the LD id and `DEFINE_CXLMI_TUNNEL_SWITCH_MLD()`, which needs both for the respective inner and outer tunnels as arguments.

 1. Tunneling Commands to an MLD through a CXL Switch.